A noise-robust acoustic method for recognizing foraging activities of grazing cattle: Material and Methods

 The high sensitivity to noise of the JM-event recognizer used in BUFAR and JMFAR could lead to the misclassification of foraging activities.
 When the input audio signal is contaminated by noise, the accurate detection of JM, the computation of JM features, and the classification of JM-events are significantly impacted~\citep{Martinez-Rau2022-ya}.
 As a result, the noise directly impacts the JM information and consequently affects the computation of the set of activity features, leading to possible misclassification of activity.
 The activity recognition in quiet and noise conditions can be improved by using a better JM-event recognizer.
 This work proposes an online method called \emph{Noise-Robust Foraging Activity Recognizer} (NRFAR).
 NRFAR introduces the use of the Chew-Bite Energy Based Algorithm (CBEBA) for the recognition of JM-events in diverse acoustic environments~\citep{Martinez-Rau2022-ya}.
 Similar to BUFAR, NRFAR analyses nonoverlapping segments of 5-min duration of recognized JM-events classes for the subsequent classification of foraging activities.

 The CBEBA is a real-time pattern recognition method, able to distinguish individualized JM-events in terms of four different classes: \emph{rumination-chews}, \emph{grazing-chews}, \emph{bites}, and \emph{chew-bites}.
 It outperforms previously published methods in both the detection and classification of JM-events in both noiseless and noisy environments.
 Briefly, the implementation of CBEBA can be divided into four successive stages (Figure~\ref{fig_1}): \begin{itemize} \item Signal processor: the digitized input audio signal undergoes a second-order Butterworth band-pass filter to isolate the JM frequency range.
 The filtered signal is then squared to obtain the instantaneous power signal.
 To reduce computation, the former signal is used to compute two additional down-sampled signals: a decimated envelope signal and an energy signal calculated by frames. \item JM detector: the presence of a peak in the envelope signal above a time-varying threshold indicates the detection of a candidate JM-event.
-When this indication occurs, the energy signal is compared with another adaptive threshold to delimit the boundaries of the candidate JM-event. \item JM feature extractor: both delimited signals are used to extract a set of five robust JM features.
-These heuristic features are the duration, energy, symmetry of the envelope, zero-cross derivative of the envelope, and accumulated absolute value of the derivative of the envelope. \item JM classifier: the computed set of JM features is used to decide whether the candidate JM-event should be classified or discarded.
-If classified, a multilayer perceptron (MLP) classifier determines the class of the JM-event.
+When this indication occurs, the energy signal is compared with another adaptive threshold to delimit the boundaries of the candidate JM-event.
+The time-varying threshold considers short-timescale anatomical and behavioral characteristics of the animal, as well as, long-timescale variable feeding patterns.
+The adaptive threshold changes according to the background noise floor level on the acoustic signals. \item JM feature extractor: both delimited signals are used to extract a set of five robust JM features.
+These heuristic features are the duration, energy, symmetry of the envelope, zero-cross derivative of the envelope, and accumulated absolute value of the derivative of the envelope.
+To avoid the detection of a false-positive JM-event, it is classified only if the duration and energy are in a predefined range. \item JM classifier: A multilayer perceptron (MLP) classifier determines the class of the JM-event.
 The structure of the MLP classifier is 5-6-4 neurons in the input, hidden, and output layers.
 Furthermore, the adaptive thresholds are tuned based on the signal-to-noise ratio (SNR) estimated over the envelope and energy signals. \end{itemize}